codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

         echo form_open('{locale}/email/send');

-    The above example would create a form that points to your base URL plus the current request locale with "email/send" URI segments, like this::
+    The above example would create a form that points to your site URL plus the current request locale with "email/send" URI segments, like this::

         <form action="http://example.com/index.php/en/email/send" method="post" accept-charset="utf-8">